J-81/GeneLab_Data_Processing-1/Metagenomics/Estimate_host_reads_in_raw_data/README.md

-# GeneLab pipeline for identifying host reads in Illumina metagenomics sequencing data
+# GeneLab pipeline for estimating host reads in Illumina metagenomics sequencing data

 > **The document [`GL-DPPD-7109.md`](Pipeline_GL-DPPD-7109_Versions/GL-DPPD-7109.md) holds an overview and example commands for how GeneLab identifies and provides an estimate of host DNA in Illumina metagenomic sequencing datasets that are sequenced from host-derived samples.
 See the [Repository Links](#repository-links) descriptions below for more information.
 The percentage of detected host reads is reported and a GeneLab host read estimation summary is provided for each GLDS dataset in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).**